 f) Dropped from Rolls-- A member who has either:

-1) Resigned from 2nd Infantry Regiment whether in writing, orally or otherwise
+1) Resigned from CSMV whether in writing, orally or otherwise

 2) Has been absent from training for a period of more than 4 months in a single calendar year.
 Exception: Members who voluntarily choose inactive status but do not exceed limitations of inactive memberships.
 Members who have brought their issue to the chain of command and have been granted exception

-Members who are dropped from rolls can rejoin 2nd Regiment provided they complete a new firearms check, and a new 90-day probationary period.
+Members who are dropped from rolls can rejoin the CSMV provided they complete a new firearms check, and a new probationary period.

-A member may voluntarily withdraw membership at any time by notifying the Command Staff, in writing, of their decision.
+A member may voluntarily withdraw membership at any time by notifying the Command Staff in writing, or any media of their choice, of their decision.

-1) After the 90-day probationary period, a member may be suspended/dismissed from membership for cause.
+1) After the probationary period, a member may be suspended/dismissed from membership for cause.

 a) Suspension of a member is allowed for violations of law, violence, repeated disciplinary issues and other serious offenses that affect unit cohesion and the units image.